eclipse-biscuit/biscuit-rust/biscuit-capi/README.md

-## Biscuit C API
+## Eclipse Biscuit C API

-This crate provides a C API for the Biscuit token library.
+This crate provides a C API for the Eclipse Biscuit token library.
 It is a wrapper around the Rust API, and is intended to be used by other languages that can interface with C.

 ### Building from sources